arslanmusaddiq/1DT308-Introductory-Project/labs/2_TIG Stack.md

 - Subscribe to our test/temperature and test/humidity topics

-Befoe configuring, we need to find InfluxDB API token, whih is a key that lets Telegraf write data into your InfluxDB bucket.
+Before configuring, we need to find InfluxDB API token, whih is a key that lets Telegraf write data into your InfluxDB bucket.

 - Open http://localhost:8086 in your browser.
 - Log in.